-CPT 276 CPT Internship (3-0-3) This course is an intensive application development experience in an approved business setting.
-(By permission of faculty advisor only) ECD 101 Introduction to Early Childhood (3-0-3) This course includes an overview of the history, theories and curriculum models of early education.
+Course No. Course Title Lecture-Lab-Credit ECD 101 Introduction to Early Childhood (3-0-3) This course includes an overview of the history, theories and curriculum models of early education.
 Emphasis is on current trends and issues, with a review of state and national regulations.
 Characteristics of quality programs and professional teachers are explored in the course.
 ECD 102 Growth and Development I (3-0-3) This course is an extensive study of philosophies and theories of growth and development of infants and toddlers.
 Focus is on "total" development of the child, with emphasis on physical, social, emotional, cognitive and nutritional areas.
 Developmental tasks and appropriate activities are explored in the course.
 ECD 105 Guidance-Classroom Management (3-0-3) This course is an overview of developmentally-appropriate, effective guidance and classroom management techniques for the teacher of young children.
 A positive proactive approach is stressed in the course.
 ECD 107 Exceptional Children (3-0-3) This course includes an overview of special-needs children and their families.
 Emphasis is on prevalence of disorders, treatment modalities, community resources serving exceptional children, the teacher's role in mainstreaming and early identification, and federal legislation affecting exceptional children.
+ECD 108 Family and Community Relations (3-0-3) This course is an overview of techniques and materials for promoting effective family/program partnerships to foster positive child development.
+Emphasis is on availability and accessibility of community resources and on developing appropriate communication skills.
+ECD 109 Administration and Supervision (3-0-3) This course is a study of the role and responsibilities of an early childhood administrator.
+Special focus is on program monetary matters, space management, curriculum, health and food services, and relations among the public, staff, and parents.
 ECD 131 Language Arts (3-0-3) This course is a study of methods and materials in age-appropriate language experiences.
-Opportunities are provided to develop listening, speaking, prereading and prewriting skills through planning, implementation, and evaluation of media, methods, techniques and equipment.
+Opportunities are provided to develop listening, speaking, pre-reading and prewriting skills through planning, implementation, and evaluation of media, methods, techniques and equipment.
 Methods of selection, evaluation and presentation of children's literature are included.
 ECD 132 Creative Experiences (3-0-3) In this course the importance of creativity and independence in creative expression is stressed.
 A variety of age-appropriate media, methods, techniques and equipment is utilized.
 Students plan, implement and evaluate instructional activities.
 ECD 133 Science and Math Concepts (3-0-3) This course includes an overview of prenumber and science concepts developmentally appropriate for young children.
 Emphasis is on the planning, implementation, and evaluation of developmentally appropriate activities utilizing a variety of methods and materials.
 ECD 135 Health, Safety and Nutrition (3-0-3) This course covers a review of health and safety practices recommended for child care and includes information on common diseases and health problems.
 Certification preparation is provided in pediatric safety, CPR and first aid.
 Guidelines and information on nutrition and developmentally appropriate activities are also studied in the course.
-ECD 203 Growth and Development II (3-0-3) This course is an indepth study of preschool children growing and developing in today's world.
-Focus is on "total" development of the child with emphasis on physical, social, cognitive and nutritional areas of development.
-Developmental tasks and appropriate activities are explored in the course.
-(Prerequisite: $\geq$ C in ECD 102) ECD 237 Methods and Materials (3-0-3) This course includes an overview of developmentally appropriate methods and materials for planning and evaluating environments.
-Emphasis is on integrating divergent activities in each curriculum area.
-(Prerequisite: 15 or more ECD credit hours earned satisfactorily.)
-ECD 243 Supervised Field Experience I (1-6-3) This course includes emphasis on planning, implementing, and evaluating scheduled programs, age appropriate methods, materials, activities, and environments of early childhood principles and practices.
-(Prerequisite: 24 or more ECD credit hours earned satisfactorily.)
+ECD 200 Curriculum Issues in Infant and Toddler Development (3-0-3) This course is a study of infant and toddler care.
+Emphasis is on brain development and its implications for caring for infants and toddlers.
+Planning and teaching strategies as they relate to child development and its implications for caring for infants and toddlers.
+Planning and teaching strategies as they relate to child development, curriculum and environment are included in this course.